jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
 nomer properties| grep gbif
 ```

-Jasmijn Hillaert (Research Institute for Nature and Forest, Belgium)
+This workflow is written out by Jasmijn Hillaert (Research Institute for Nature and Forest, Belgium).
-contact: jasmijn.hillaert@inbo.be

-Any comments or issues can be posted [here](https://github.com/jrhillae/AlienCSI_VM_JH/issues)
+Any comments or issues can be posted [here](https://github.com/jrhillae/AlienCSI_VM_JH/issues) or send by [email](jasmijn.hillaert@inbo.be).